 These images come from the tiles of a large tapestry.
 Within them are separate tapestries.
 They are representative of a different way of creating.
-They are built of screen-shot, small and large, edited image, stretched images from the past, imperfect replication of images through bitmapping, rasterizing, image tracing and simply pressing the mosaic effect button.
-I see the act of this processes as a new form of ownership.
-I see a Bitmap as a deterioration of a pixel, an unfamiliar image, a poor-image.
-Instead of being a well produced image to be Systematically reappearing in the world through a commercial source to propagate the world.
-These images being created in commercial processes are simulacrum of reality A poor image may not resemble reality but it is not a distilled one.
+They are built of screenshots, small and large, edited images, stretched images from the past, imperfect replication of images through bitmapping, rasterizing, image tracing and simply pressing the mosaic effect button.
+I see the act of this process as a new form of ownership.
+I see a Bitmap as a deterioration of a pixel, an unfamiliar image, a poor-image, instead of being a well-produced image to be Systematically reappearing in the world through a commercial source to propagate the world.
+These images being created in commercial processes are a simulacrum of reality.
+A poor image may not resemble reality, but it is not distilled.

-As memory.
-The faults in nature allow a multitude.
+As memory, the faults in nature allow a multitude.
 Allow a complicated identity to come from something more singular.
-An errant idea compressed, reproduced, ripped, remixed, as well as copied and pasted into other channels of distribution.
-Thrust into digital uncertainty, ends towards abstraction one even doubts whether it could be called an image at all.
+An errant idea is compressed, reproduced, ripped, remixed, copied, and pasted into other distribution channels.
+Thrust into digital uncertainty, it ends towards abstraction.
+One even doubts whether it could be called an image at all.
 Only digital technology could produce such a dilapidated image in the first place.
 It is an image.
 It is something representing a human idea.
-A processes.
+Processes.
 It defines most of what we see but in a revealed way.
-Through degrading we see how the entirety of the world is made the same as these vagabonds trash that washes up on the digital economies' shores.
+Through degrading, we know how the world is made the same as these vagabonds' trash that washes up on the digital economies' shores.